SergeoLacruz/inventree-supplier-panel/README.md

 Please be aware that the plugin creates a new cart  with a new ID each time the button is pressed.
 If you afterwards create a order in the WEB UI, be careful selecting the right one and delete all unused carts.

+#### Currency support
+Mouser needs a country code for currency support.
+The plugin selects a proper country based on the InvenTree currency setting and transfers this to Mouser.
+Mouser sends back the sopping cart in the correct currency.
+The currency name is shown in last line of the table.

 ## Working with Digikey